webyrd/Barliman/README.md

 TODO:

+* Devon Zeugel suggests using a monospace font, and perhaps swapping the tests and the definitions in the main window.
+Devon suggests using the number of tests that pass to guide search for auto-repair or other synthesis.
+Or, to try to maximize the number of tests that pass, then have the user take over.
+Maybe use the number of tests that pass as a score/heuristic for stochastic search.
 * Tom Gilray suggests being able to hover over a ,A logic variable to select/approve a suggested/guessed value for that particular subexpression.
 Michael Ballantyne and other people have suggested similar notions, including a scrubber for scrubbing over/selecting a generated/guessed value for a subexpression.
 * replace test input/output edit fields with multi-line edit capabilities similar to that of the 'Definitions' pane
 * add paren hilighting to editor